Douglas Unger

 Briefest bio (50 words):

-Douglas Unger has published four novels, including Leaving the Land, a finalist for the Pulitzer, and short fiction, Looking for War and Other Stories.
-He is co-founder of the Creative Writing International program at UNLV and serves on the executive boards of Words Without Borders (wordswithoutborders.org) and other arts organizations.
+Douglas Unger has authored five novels, including Leaving the Land, a finalist for the Pulitzer Prize, his newest, Dream City, and short fiction, Looking for War and Other Stories.
+He is co-founder of the Creative Writing International program at UNLV and serves on the executive board of Words Without Borders.

 Brief bio for Associated Writing Programs (75 words):

-Doug Unger is the author of four novels, including Leaving the Land, a finalist for the Pulitzer, and a short fiction collection, Looking for War and Other Stories.
-He recently completed a new novel set in Las Vegas, titled Dream City.
-Unger serves on the executive boards of Words Without Borders (wordswithoutborders.org) and other arts organizations, and is co-founder of the Creative Writing International program at UNLV, where he teaches.
+Doug Unger is the author of five novels, including Leaving the Land, a finalist for the Pulitzer Prize, his newest, Dream City, and a short fiction collection, Looking for War and Other Stories.
+Unger serves on the executive board of Words Without Borders (wordswithoutborders.org), and is a co-founder of the Creative Writing International program at UNLV, where he teaches for the Department of English affiliated with the Black Mountain Institute.

 Standard brief bio (125 words):